testingisdocumenting/znai/znai-docs/documentation/flow/structure.md

 # Similarity with OOP

-It may help to show parallel with `OOP` concepts
+It may be useful to compare documentation design to an object-oriented programming approach:
 * Chapters as `packages`
 * Pages as `classes`
 * Page Sections as `methods`